March 27, 2016

 “Having your own style can be a blessing and a curse.
-Usually it’s a blessing right before it becomes a curse.”
+Usually, it’s a blessing right before it becomes a curse.”

 I think what he means here is that having a style is something that attracts attention.
-If its repeated and praised among your peers, then more will start to take note and what a piece of the action.
+If it's repeated and praised among your peers, then more will start to take note and what a piece of the action.

 This is all great until you realize the only clients you get want that one style and nothing more from you.
 That limits things from the start and over time just makes the work really turn into work which is what we prefer to avoid (at least for me).

-With all this in mind you should be diverse as possible no matter what style you have.
+With all this in mind, you should be diverse as possible no matter what style you have.
 Mixing up your portfolio with a variety of projects is a good way to alleviate this.
-Down the road it could then mean a wide variety of projects for new clients that are both creative and fulfilling.
+Down the road, it could then mean a wide variety of projects for new clients that are both creative and fulfilling.

-Settling on style
+Settling on a style

-As designers our day-to-day is to be creative.
+As designers, our day-to-day is to be creative.
 We are hired to help solve problems companies face when spreading a message or defining a path on which users take.

-Tobias mentioned in his past he would see red flags when working within one style for to long.
+Tobias mentioned in his past he would see red flags when working within one style for too long.
 To switch things up he would search for a new way of doing things or find a new direction to take.

 He also mentioned that if you find that you are good at a style you shouldn’t hide it.
 If it solves a challenging problem then it’s probably the answer you are looking for.

 I can relate to both of these as I’m sure many of you could as well.
 We all find that one thing we excel at and use it to get more work.
-While its great for a short time it gets pretty old after a while.
-Switching up styles and not letting other people’s style dictate your own is the best bet when progressing and becoming better at what you do.
+While it's great for a short time it gets pretty old after a while.
+Switching up styles and not letting other people’s styles dictate your own is the best bet when progressing and becoming better at what you do.